NEW: Italian police say Algerian man arrested, suspected of connection to Brussels attacks

-Authorities continued the complex task of unraveling the plot behind Tuesday's horrific bombings
+Authorities, meanwhile, continued the complex task of unraveling the plot behind Tuesday’s horrific bombings – announcing that they had charged one individual with “terrorist murder.”

 In addition to terrorist murder, Faycal C. faces charges of participation in terrorist activities and attempted terrorist murder, officials said.